lukas-pastva/exporter-vault-tokens/README.md

 Usge
 ==================

-- Preferred way to use is on k8s with binding two files
+- Preferred way to use is on k8s with binding file
-- /vault/secrets/vault-token
 - /vault/secrets/vault-accessors
 - the accessors file format is:
     ```